MScPT, AFCI, CGIMSBack to All

 - Favorite sport – hockey, golf, baseball, and if quick comebacks were a sport he would be in the Olympics.

-- Favorite movie –He doesn’t actually watch many movies as most new parents can relate, but Shawshank Redemption and Braveheart are his classics.
+- Favorite movie –He doesn’t actually watch many movies as most new parents can relate, but Deadpool 2 and the classic Shawshank Redemption are tops.

 - Clinical Pet Peeve – Dirty microwaves.
 He doesn’t want to talk about it, and he certainly doesn’t want to clean it.